ShootProof/recruiting-data-and-analytics/senior_data_engineer/README.md

 -   This exercise should not take you more than 2-3 hours to complete.
 If your solution is taking longer, that's okay—be honest and let us know how long it took and why you think it took that long
 -   The data is provided in a raw csv format.
 You are welcome to use the DB of your choosing to ingest this data for querying and analysis.
--   Be as thorough as you wish
+-   Be as thorough as you wish.
--   All exercises are to be performed as if you were on the job
+-   All exercises are to be performed as if you were on the job.
--   Please include both the answer and the SQL code
+-   Please include both the answer and the SQL code.
 -   Any files (data or otherwise) outside of the previously mentioned .csvs should be ignored.
-These files represent data or content to support the interviewing of other roles, and using any other data source will provide incorrect results
+These files represent data or content to support the interviewing of other roles, and using any other data source will provide incorrect results.
 -   For each question, write out your thought process and any assumptions you might make.
-Visualizations are encouraged to support any insights given
+Visualizations are encouraged to support any insights given.

 ## ShootProof Data Definitions and Notes

-**Customer** - A studio in a status of Active or Suspended, on a plan with a value > $0, and no longer in the trial period
+**Customer** - A studio in a status of Active or Suspended, on a plan with a value > $0, and no longer in the trial period.

 **Churn** - A studio that was considered a customer in the previous time period, that is no longer a customer.
 This can be the closing of the studio's account (status changes to fraud or cancelled), or the studio moves to a free plan.